 Now, a couple of years later, the idea of Data Sharing as the best way to better data has gained much traction – many more companies have joined the CDQ "pioneers' club".
 They all want to approach data management in a truly strategic way – leveraging knowledge and human judgment from other experts and public sources for their own benefits.

 And the world starts to notice.
-What began as a crazy idea born on an early winter evening in the beautiful Swiss Alps is about to receive a significant boost – stay tuned.
+What began as a crazy idea born on an early winter evening in the beautiful Swiss Alps, is now a recognized and successful approach to improving corporate master data.